 We will have much to say about our economic and market views for 2020 in our forthcoming Quarterly Outlook.
 But, standing on the brink of a new decade, we know one question many of you share with us: Will 2020 repeat the double-digit gains we’ve earned in 2019?

 We’re not expecting another year as bullish as this one, particularly given historical trends.
 This past decade, the Dow grew at a 10.6% annualized rate.
 If you include dividends—which you should—the Dow compounded at a 13.4% annual pace.
-The S&P 500 index returned 11.2% a year, or 13.5% with dividends.
+The S&P 500 index returned 11.2% a year, or 13.5% with dividendsA cash payment to investors who own stock in the company..
 Both showed phenomenal results that were certainly well above average.

 We know that market times and climbs won’t always be this good.
 The 100-year annual return for the Dow Jones Industrial Average was just 5.8% without dividends (the figures for total returns don’t go back that far).

 Prudence dictates lowering expectations.

 As we have been for 25 years, we will be investing with you and alongside you every step of the way, ensuring that your portfolio is well-matched to your needs and to the tenor of the times, and that your overall financial plan is in sync with your income, savings and lifestyle demands.

 Remember, pundits earn their paychecks grabbing eyeballs rather than providing sound investment advice.